Code-Institute-Submissions/Seaniboy2009-Project3/README.md

 - __Bugs / Issues__

     - Fixed
-        - a few issues with indexing 0.
+        - A few issues with indexing 0.
-        - forgetting to convert input to ints and having errors.
+        - Forgetting to convert input to ints and having errors.
+        - When player and computer had the same score at end of the turn, this caused some issues, implemented a fix for this.

     - Unfixed
         - No unfixed